 These are created by Prima Industrie, a company based in Torino, Italy.
-While Optimo is part of Prima’s product lineup in early 2010, I’m writing of the machines that Amada sold, not the later ones.
+While Optimo is part of Prima’s product lineup in early 2010, I’m writing of the machines that Amada sold in the late 1980s, not the later ones.

 In the late 80’s and early 90’s, Amada had the franchise to sell Optimo in the US. (all except welding versions, for which Prima retained sales rights)